 Our discussion and analysis of financial condition and results of operations are based upon our unaudited condensed consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
 Certain of our accounting policies require the application of judgment in selecting the appropriate assumptions for calculating financial estimates.
 By their nature, these judgments are subject to an inherent degree of uncertainty.
 We periodically evaluate the judgments and estimates used for our critical accounting policies to ensure that such judgments and estimates are reasonable for our interim and year-end reporting requirements.
 These judgments and estimates are based on our historical experience (where available), current trends and information available from other sources, as appropriate.
 If different conditions result from those assumptions used in its judgments, the results could be materially different from our estimates.
-We believe the following critical accounting policies require significant judgments and estimates in the preparation of our financial statements:
+To the extent that there are material differences between these estimates and actual results, our condensed consolidated financial statements will be affected.